 Whether you are on an Australian working holiday visa and intending to stay for a few months while you work or just stopping by the city for a few days there is plenty to occupy yourselves with and it doesn’t all cost a lot.
 Here’s what to do in Sydney – well our Top Ten anyway.

-1. The Sydney Opera House
+1. Sit on the Steps of The Sydney Opera House

 Well this is THE Sydney must do!
 One of the most beautiful and technically designed buildings in the world, the Sydney Opera House is truly a sight for sore eyes.
 Apart from being one of Australia’s most iconic landmarks it’s also situated in an amazing location offering breathtaking views of the Sydney Harbour and Harbour Bridge.
 Get a photo on the stairs, tick it off the list and make ya mumma proud.
 Maybe even grab a beer at the awesome Opera Bar located on the water beneath the Opera House.

-2. Harbour Bridge and Climb
+2. Climb The Harbour Bridge

 It won’t be for everyone but for those who do have enough time and the financial funding to back it should definitely test their nerves by climbing one of Australia’s most well-known structures – the Sydney Harbour Bridge.
 There are a number of different bridge climbs available for every type of fitness level ranging from an afternoon climb, morning climb, dusk climbs and sampler climbs for those just looking for a taste tester.